ODonnchadha/asp-net-core-web-api-unit-testing/NOTES.md

   - SUMMARY:
     - Test doubles.
 Framework techniques.
 Mocking framework.

-- UNIT TESTING ASP.NET Core API Controllers:
+- UNIT TESTING ASP.NET CORE API Controllers:
   - Controllers.
 Test the behavior you yourself coded.
   - Code coverage.
 100% can be counterproductive.
 ROI on final 10% can be counterproductive.
   - Controller types: